Resources & Next Steps

 Challenges:

-- Quality control at scale
+- Quality control across large batches

 - Working capital for inventory